1. Over the next couple of weeks, we'll outline the 7 keys to sleeping soundly. Here are the first 4 keys.

 3. Key 2: Defend your last hour.
 Stay away from screens - this includes TV, your computer and your phone one hour before you'd like to go to sleep.

-4. Key 3: Keep your sleep cave dark.
+4. Key 3: Your sleep cave should be dark.
 Melatonin, the hormone that makes you sleepy, is released when it's dark.
 So make sure your bedroom (or sleep cave) is as dark as possible.

 5. Key 4: Be Cool.
 Increased melatonin levels cause a natural cooling of your body temperature by 0.3-0.4 degrees Celsius, which helps you fall asleep.
 So keep your room at 19 degrees C (or cooler) to promote drowsiness.

-By sleeping soundly, we can strengthen our bodies and minds, enhance our mental and physical health, and reach our potential.
-To help you on your way, here are the keys to sleeping soundly.
+By sleeping soundly, we can strengthen our bodies and minds, enhance our mental and physical health and get to our potential.
+To help you on your way, here are four keys to sleeping soundly.